Last Updated on September 6, 2023 by Tim Wells

-You’ve probably heard of Filelinked, an extremely popular file sharing tool for Android and Fire TV OS.
-Regular people like you and me could set up their own “store” to share apps to our friends.
-It was a great way to discover new apps!
+You’ve probably heard of Filelinked, a popular file-sharing tool for Android and Fire TV OS.
+Regular people like you and me could set up their own “store” to share apps with our friends, and it was a great way to discover new apps!

 And then it was mysteriously shut down.

-Nobody knows why Filelinked stopped working, but, a number of Filelinked replacements have sprung up.
+Nobody knows why Filelinked stopped working, but several Filelinked replacements have sprung up.
 The best one I’ve found is called AppLinked.

-AppLinked is a bulk file-sharing application for Android TV and Fire TV devices, just like Filelinked was.
+AppLinked is a bulk file-sharing application for Android TV and Fire TV devices, just like Filelinked.

-In this article, we’re going to talk briefly about what AppLinked is and how you can use it.
-Then, I’m going to show you how to install it on your FireStick and Android TV.
+In this article, we’ll briefly discuss what AppLinked is and how to use it.
+Then, I will show you how to install it on your FireStick and Android TV.

 What Is Applinked?

-Each code represents a distinct app shop, and there’s a lot of public app stores to choose from.
+Each code represents a different app shop, and there are a lot of public app stores to choose from.

 Some features of AppLinked include: